Every Thursday, from 09/14/2023 to 05/30/2024, 9:00 AM - 10:00 AM

-Middle row: Jon Haakenson-Member, John Oldfield-Senior Director of Finance & Security & Ex-officio, Jeff Taylor-NHCA Principal & Ex-officio
+Middle row: Paul Gramith, John Oldfield-Senior Director of Finance & Administration & (Ex-officio), Josh Thurston-NHCA Principal (Ex-officio)

-The administrative body of North Heights Christian Academy consists of the NHLC Senior Pastor and the NHLC Senior Director of Finance and Administration, the board, the Principal, and Assistant Principal.
-The board reports to the Senior Pastor and the Principal reports to the Senior Pastor and the Senior Director of Finance and Administration.
+The administrative body of North Heights Christian Academy consists of the North Heights senior pastor and the North Heights senior director of finance and administration, the board, and the principal.
+The board reports to the senior pastor, who reports to the Council of Elders The principal reports to the senior pastor and the senior director of finance and administration.

-In the Principal’s absence the Assistant Principal is responsible for supervising and directing NHCA.
-Together with the Principal, the Assistant Principal also implements school programs and curriculum.
+In the principal’s absence the senior pastor or his designee is responsible for supervising and directing NHCA.
+The principal also implements school programs and curriculum.

 At the first scheduled meeting of each school year, the board members shall elect a chairperson, vice chairperson, and a secretary.
 These officers have the following responsibilities: